 TIP #8 WHAT TO BRING TO THE APPOINTMENTS

 Besides yourself, and your two closest confidents you might want to consider the following:

-- Make yourself up - do your makeup and hair, don't go overboard but put in a little effort!
+Make yourself up, don't go overboard but put in a little effort!

-- Underwear, first of all, wear underwear (yes, we wish we didn’t have to state the obvious), choose something nude and seamless is best!
+Underwear, choose something nude and seamless is best!